k21971/EvilHack/doc/evilhack-changelog.md

 - New conduct: never forged an artifact
 - Underline peaceful monsters via config (tty and curses)
 - New trap: ice
+- Fix: cmap ordering in tilemap.c (addition of ice trap)